 - Color Availability: Fuchsia, Black, Blue, Green, Orange, Purple, Red, Titanium, and Florida State University Maroon

 - Warranty: 5 years cook box, lid assembly, burner tubes, grates, and plastic components, and 2 years on all other parts including paint

-On Weber’s website, this grill had 326 reviews with 95% being 5 or 4 stars and only .05% being 1 or 2 stars.
+On Weber’s website, this grill had 326 reviews with 95% being 5 or 4 stars and less than 5% being 1 or 2 stars.
 Reviews on Amazon were similar to those on Weber’s site.

 This grill is popular with folks across the board.
 Some of the favorite features mentioned were the portability and even cooking.
 The downside mentioned in reviews was mainly the difficulty screwing on the liquid propane tank to the nozzle.

 This grill has quite a bit of grilling space for a tabletop grill.
 With 189 square inches of space, you can cook for the whole family at one time, making this grill great for camping, traveling, or use on a small balcony or patio.